The Worldwide Disclosure Facility

 Launched on 5 September 2016 the Worldwide Disclosure Facility (WDF) has been in operation for a number of years.
 It has become an enduring feature in HMRC’s arsenal to tackle what it considers to be offshore tax evasion.

 HMRC direct taxpayers use the WDF to regularise their tax affairs when HMRC has received information from overseas that suggests they may be inaccurate.

 Data has been flowing to HMRC since 1 October 2016 under the Tax Information Exchange Agreements (TIEAs) with the Crown Dependencies (of Jersey, Guernsey and Isle of Man) and the British Overseas Territories (of Cayman, British Virgin Islands etc).

 In addition, data is now flowing globally from a myriad of other countries under the Common Reporting Standard (CRS) on an annual basis.

 HMRC are undertaking regular matching exercises, using its Connect software, and correlating what has been submitted in tax returns with the data it has received.
 The outcome is wave after wave of “nudge” letters.
 HMRC titles the “nudge” letter a ‘Check of Your Tax Position’ and invites the recipient to use the WDF if they need to make a disclosure.

 The Pro’s and Con’s

-- Prompt registration and short disclosure period of 90 days (which can be extended to 180 days in complex cases)
+- A short disclosure period of 90 days (which can be extended to 180 days in complex cases)

 - Both UK and offshore matters can be addressed